estepona/Python_Spiders/1 bilibili/READ ME.md

 ### For practice
-### both two spiders should work and deliver the same resuls
+### both spiders should work and deliver the same resuls

 Updates:
 - 3/14/2017: _explore complete, working on _clean